 Two main difficulties arise.
-For bundling, we need to compute arbitrary, userspecified additional classifiers for each out-of-bag sample and compute their predictions both for the bootstrap sample as well as for any new observation to classify.
+For bundling, we need to compute additional arbitrary user-specified classifiers for each out-of-bag sample and compute their predictions for the bootstrap sample as well as for any new observation to be classified.
 Therefore, we need to save the additional classifiers for each bootstrap sample.
-Another major problem is speed.
+The second difficulty is efficiency.
 Calling rpart 50 times, say, leads to repeated unnecessary computations: formula evaluation, determination of the measurement scale for each predictor and so on.
 Unfortunately, there is a trade-off between a flexible implementation and speed.
-We therefore decided to speed up bagging by a modification of the rpart routine and to generalize bundling at the price of efficiency.
+We therefore decided to speed up bagging by modifying the rpart routine and to generalize bundling at the price of lower efficiency.